ustaxcourt/ef-cms/README.md

   - [Create a project and project key](https://sonarcloud.io/projects/create?manual=true) for the UI.
 (This will be referred to as `UI_SONAR_TOKEN` when setting up Jenkins.)
   - [Create a project and project key](https://sonarcloud.io/projects/create?manual=true) for the API.
 (This will be referred to as `API_SONAR_TOKEN` when setting up Jenkins.)
   - [Create a project and project key](https://sonarcloud.io/projects/create?manual=true) for the SHARED code.
 (This will be referred to as `SHARED_SONAR_TOKEN` when setting up Jenkins.)
+  - [Create a Github Access Token](https://github.com/settings/tokens) click "Generate new token" and keep track of the generated token.
+This will be used later in the CircleCI setup.

 ## Circle CI Setup
 1. Set up a [CircleCI](https://circleci.com/) account